Winston leads No. 8 Michigan St to 74-58 win over Minnesota

 The Spartans (13-3, 5-0 Big Ten) led by just four points at halftime before pulling away for their eighth straight victory, staying atop the Big Ten standings as the only team without a conference loss.

-The Golden Gophers (8-7, 2-3) were very competitive in the first half, which had five lead changes and five ties, but couldn't slow down Winston after halftime.
+The Golden Gophers (8-7, 2-3) were competitive in the first half, which had five lead changes and five ties, but couldn't slow down Winston after halftime or Tillman the entire game.

+“I thought we played good defense," Pitino said.
+“It was the rebounding."

 BIG PICTURE